Architecting Authority

 How City Architecture Works for Creative Studios Serving Multiple Markets

 A buyer scoping a product shoot or a corporate video in their city is not searching nationally.
 They are searching for photographers in Manchester, product photography studio New York, or videographers for events in Dubai.
-A studio based only in one city with no city-specific pages is invisible in every other market, even if they travel to serve those markets regularly.
-We build genuine city-specific pages for every geographic market a studio operates in, pages that reflect the industries, client types, and project types common in that city.
-A pan-India creative marketplace we worked with used this architecture to reach 220,000 impressions and top 7 average position across 25 cities in 6 months from a standing start.
-The approach was category pages for each city built around the specific creative searches in those markets, not templates with city names substituted in.
-Genuine specificity is what earns city-level rankings.
+A studio based only in one city with no city specific pages is invisible in every other market, even if they travel to serve those markets regularly.
+We build genuine city pages for every geographic market a studio operates in, pages that reflect the industries, client types, and project types common in that city.
+The SEO system for New York City photographers is one example of this parent and area architecture.
+A pan India creative marketplace we worked with used a related architecture to reach 220,000 impressions and top 7 average position across 25 cities in 6 months from a standing start.
+Genuine specificity is what earns city level rankings.

 How Creative Buyers Research Studios Before Making Contact